Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: Summary and closing remarks

 \section{Summary and closing remarks}

-For $2\times d$-mode (where $d$ is a prime) quantum optical fields of undefined intensities, we formulate series of entanglement criteria based on the ratios between observed and total intensities.
-As an example, we consider a $d$-mode bright squeezed vacuum state.
-Such optical states have a EPR-like correlations of numbers of photons registered in conjugated modes.
+For $2\times 3$-mode quantum optical fields of undefined intensities, we formulate the entanglement criteria inspired by properties of EPR correlations, which are generalizations of the ones presented in \cite{BOUW} and \cite{ZUKOWSKI15b}.
+The first ones are based on intensities, and the second one use rates.
+As an example, we consider a six-mode bright squeezed vacuum state.
+Such optical states have EPR-like correlations of numbers of photons registered in conjugated modes.
 With the help of multi-port beam-splitter techniques, we are able to see such correlations.
-As the critical efficiences are quite moderate for our entanglement conditions can find application is experiments.
-Moreover, in case of inefficient detection cases, our approach in terms of rates is able to detect entanglement of quantum optical fields of high intensities.
+In case of inefficient detection, our approach in terms of rates is able to detect entanglement for a wider range of parameters describing the state (pumping strength) and detection efficiency.
+As the critical efficiencies are quite moderate, and generation of squeezed six-mode squeezed vacuum seems feasible, our entanglement conditions can find application in experiments.
+This is mainly due to the fact that integrated optics techniques allow now to produce stable multiport interferometers, this allows to put the ideas of \cite{MULTIPORT97} in practice.
+Such arrangements, like the one of figure \ref{FIG:state_d3} may have various quantum informational applications.
+These applications may go beyond single photon at single detection station paradigm, as we show that EPR correlations, which reveal non-classicality are observable also in the case of undefined photon numbers.

-We have derived both conditions which are more traditional, that is based on correlation of intensities, and conditions, inspired by Ref. \cite{ZUKOWSKI15b}, which use correlations of rates.
-The latter ones are capable do detect entanglement where the former fail.
-All this confirms our conjecture that the correlation functions involving rates rather that intensities can become a useful tool in quantum optics.
-We expect that one can find benefits by using the rates in various cases, e.g., quantum steering, Hong-Ou-Mandel interference, and etc., see our forthcoming manuscripts.
+We have derived both conditions which are more traditional, that is based on correlation of intensities, and conditions, inspired by \cite{ZUKOWSKI15b}, which use correlations of rates.
+The latter ones are capable to detect entanglement where the former fail.

-Our conjecture is that the results can be generalized to all $d$ for which $d+1$ mutually unbiased bases are known to exits.